fabcolonna/plm-hackathon-73/README.md

 2. **Run the backend** (`python app.py`) with `.env` configured.
 3. **Run the frontend** (`npm run dev`) and ensure `VITE_API_BASE_URL` points to the Flask port.
 4. Use the Home page to sign in as a role (garage/recycler) and exercise each workspace.

-Recommended IDE add-ons: Python linting/formatting, Neo4j Browser/Desk for inspecting graph results, and React DevTools for UI debugging.

-## Testing & Quality Notes

-- Automated tests are not yet defined.
-Focus on manual verification:
-	- Backend: exercise each endpoint with `curl`/Postman; ensure Neo4j nodes and relationships are created as expected.
-	- Frontend: run through each persona workflow in multiple browsers (Chrome/Edge for QR scanning support).
-- Consider adding pytest + React Testing Library suites in future iterations.

-## Deployment Tips

-- **Backend**: Containerize with Gunicorn + environment variables, or deploy to services like Render/Fly.io.
-Ensure the Neo4j instance is reachable and secured (TLS, strong passwords).
-- **Frontend**: `npm run build` creates a static bundle suitable for Vercel, Netlify, or any static host.
-Set `VITE_API_BASE_URL` in the hosting provider’s env settings.
-- **Neo4j**: For production, run AuraDB or a managed Neo4j server with proper networking and user roles.

-## Troubleshooting

 - **Port conflicts**: If port 5000 is occupied, Flask falls back to 5001—update `VITE_API_BASE_URL` to match.
 - **Neo4j authentication errors**: Verify `.env` credentials and that the database name exists.